Boat to Boardroom

 - A new perspective

-- How we should lead and make decisions in a VUCA world
+- How we should lead in a VUCA world

 This workshop is also suitable for a retreat setting.